Colleges by Location

 At St. Norbert College, students are provided with a well-rounded education that promotes critical thinking, personal growth, and leadership development.
 Dedicated faculty members encourage students to explore their passions, engage in intellectual discourse, and develop a deep understanding of the world.
 The college is committed to fostering a strong sense of community, encouraging students to serve others and make a positive impact both locally and globally.
 With its strong academic programs and nurturing environment, St. Norbert College equips students with the skills and knowledge needed to succeed in their chosen careers while also instilling a lifelong commitment to service and personal growth.

-Located in De Pere, WI and set in a suburban environment, St. Norbert College is a private comprehensive higher education institution.
-Its campus spans 116 acres.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 83%.
-The freshman retention rate at St. Norbert College is 81.85% and the six-year graduation rate is 72%.
+Located in De Pere, WI, St. Norbert College is a private comprehensive higher education institution.
+This school uses a semester-based calendar.
+It has an acceptance rate of 85%.
+The freshman retention rate at St. Norbert College is 83.67% and the six-year graduation rate is 72%.

-Explore this school's profile to find out all the important things about St. Norbert College.
+Explore this school's profile to find out the most essential things about St. Norbert College.

 Quick Facts